cloudant-labs/clouseau/docs/book/book.typ

 It encapsulates common service-level responsibilities such as initialization, message handling, and graceful shutdown, and most importantly adaptiation between async and sync parts of the system.
-Every major component in Clouseau—such as `ClouseauSupervisor`, `IndexManagerService`, `IndexService`, `AnalyzerService`, `InitService`, and `RexService`—inherits from Service.
+Every major component in Clouseau -- such as `ClouseauSupervisor`, `IndexManagerService`, `IndexService`, `AnalyzerService`, `InitService`, and `RexService` -- inherits from Service.
 Through this chain, each service class becomes an `AddressableActor` indirectly, because `Process` and `ProcessLike` integrate with the actor model provided by the underlying runtime.